 The award winning Neighborhood Watch Program leads the way by staying in contact with the citizenry through countless neighborhood meetings to address the law enforcement needs of each unique area of Harrison County.
-There are some 65 Neighborhood Watch programs reaching some 1200+ families on a regular basis to make sure they are informed of the actions the Harrison County Sheriff’s Office.
+There are some 65 Neighborhood Watch programs reaching some 1200+ families on a regular basis to make sure they are informed of the actions the Harrison County Sheriff’s Department.
 The citizens of Harrison County know that through the Neighborhood Watch Program they are one phone call away from finding someone to assist them in maintaining the quality of life they enjoy in Harrison County, Mississippi.

 If you would like to participate in our B.R.A.V.E.
 Summer camp as a volunteer, please contact 228-865-7074